mrmeku/HTfloML/README.md

 HTFLOML
 ===========

-This is an HTML formatter that I created for my buddy tflo.
-My friend has some very particular rules that this formatter respects, namely:
+This is an HTML formatter that I created for my tflo, hence H-tflo-ML.

- * Opening tag attributes should be broken up on to multiple lines if the opening tag would go past 100 characters.
-   * Attributes on new lines should be indented by 4 spaces.
- * Opening tags with broken up attributes should have their closing greater-than-sign on a new line.
- * Closing tags following an opening tag should go on the same line if the line would be less than 100 characters.
- * Elements less than 100 characters long should go on one line.
+It follows the following rules when formatting HTML.

+ * Html has a character limit of 100.
+NOTE: You can set your own character limit with the -w flag
+ * Html has an indent size of 2.
+NOTE: You can set your own indent size with the -i flag.
+ Opening tags increment the indent level and closing tags decrement the indent level.
+ * Opening tags are placed on one line they do not go passed the character limit.
+ Otherwise, each attribute of the opening tag is wrapped onto its own line further indented by two levels.
+ * Closing tags are placed immediately after opening tags if an element is empty if it would not go passed the character limit.
+ Otherwise, a closing tag is placed onto its own line.
+ * Leaf elements are placed on one line if it would not go passed the character limit.
+ * Text is broken up into paragraphs delimited by a newline.
+Paragraph wrap onto newlines at character limit.

 Installation
 ------------

 You need node.js and npm.
-You should probably install this globally.
+You probably install this globally.

 **Npm way**